The Best Puppy Food Recipe: A Homemade Raw Diet

 - A raw egg a few times per week

 - About 100 grams of finely blended raw veggies (carrots, squash, romaine lettuce, etc) a few times a week, along with a few tablespoons of raw yogurt to act as a natural probiotic.
+The veggies have to finely blended or your puppy will not be able to digest them.
 You can mix the veggies with the raw egg or liver to make them more appealing to your puppy.

 If your puppy is interested and willing to try fresh fruit, let him eat a little banana, coconut, or berries high in Vitamin C and other antioxidants (like blueberries).